MarcelKr/grav-theme-tail/README.md

 To use the social links with icons install [ grav-plugin-embed-fontawesome](https://github.com/N-Parsons/grav-plugin-embed-fontawesome) and follow the steps to set up the SVG files needed.

+## Matomo
+Matomo is also configured via `site.yaml`.
+This is how a sample configuration:

+    matomo:
+        enabled: true
+        matomo_url: matomo.mysite.de
+        site_id: 1

+Once enabled, the partial `partials/matomo.html.twig` is included in the base template.
+`matomo_url` denotes the matomo URL. `site_id` configures the site ID used in Matomo.
+If you have several sites configured it might be != 1.

 # Style customizing
 Most of the style can be customized by adapting the `class` attributes in the templates.
 This is the idea of tailwindcss's [Utility-First Approach](https://tailwindcss.com/docs/utility-first).